MealKitchen/mealkitchen/README.md

 The test spec is held in /test/serverSpec.js.

 ### Deployment
 Deployment is accomplished through Heroku with a PostgreSQL DB add-on.
-To be deployed to Heroku, the build must pass a Travis-CI build.
+To be deployed to Heroku, the code must pass a Travis-CI build.

 When you make a pull request to /Unconditional-Chocolate/mealplan, Travis will initiate a build and run `npm test`.
-If the tests pass, and the changes are merged in, Travis will automatically deploy the new code to Heroku.
+If the tests pass, and if the changes are merged in, Travis will automatically deploy the new code to Heroku.
 The changes will be live on prdouction at [http://meal.kitchen](http://meal.kitchen).

 ## Roadmap